RobertMrowiec/SurpriseJS/README.md

 ![logo](./docs/images/logo-black.png)

-SurpriseJS is an open-source JavaScript library / framework which easily generates your Node.js backend with MongoDB database connection with just a few clicks.
+SurpriseJS is an open-source JavaScript library / express bootstrapper which easily generates your Node.js backend with MongoDB database connection with just a few clicks.

 <i> *At this moment it works only with above-mentioned framework and DB, but soon will also work with PostgreSQL and Koa.js.
 Every help is appreciated. </i>

 :blue_book: [Documentation page](https://robertmrowiec.github.io/SurpriseJS) :orange_book:

-This framework can generate:
+This library can generate:

 * Core of Node.js application
 * Basic CRUD ( with pagination and filtering )